-STUDENT OF EMPLOYEE NAME:

-MAILING ADDRESS:

-PHONE NUMBER: EMAIL ADDRESS:

-NAME OF PERSON(S) RESPONSIBLE FOR CONDUCT YOU BELIEVE WAS SEXUAL HARASSMENT OR DISCRIMINATION BASED ON SEX:

-TIME(S): PLACE(S)(this can include technology, e.g. email, social media): DETAILED DESCRIPTION OF CONDUCT:

-NAMES AND CONTACT INFORMATION OF WITNESSES:

-PLEASE ATTACH COPIES OF ANY DOCUMENTS, EMAILS, TEXT MESSAGES OR IMAGES TO SUPPORT YOUR COMPLAINT:

-OTHER INFORMATION:

-To the best of my knowledge and recollection the information above is true and correct.
-I understand that reporting false information about the person I have alleged committed the improper conduct, may have serious negative consequences for me and for the other person.

-Signed by: Date: Date:

-Updated June of 2023
+STUDENT or EMPLOYEE NAME: MAILING ADDRESS: PHONE NUMBER: EMAIL ADDRE SS: NAME OF PERSON(S) RESPONSIE BASED ON SEX: BLE FOR CONDUCT YOU BELIEVE WAS SEXUAL HARASSMENT OR DISCRIMINATION To the best of your recollection provide the following information about the incident(s): DATE(S): TIME(S): PLACE(S)(this can include technology ology, e.g. email, social media): DETAILED DESCRIPTION OF CONDUCT: NAMES AND CONTACT INFORMA ATION OF WITNESSES: PLEASE ATTACH COPIES OF ANY DOCUMENTS, EMAILS, TEXT MESSAGES OR IMAGES TO SUPPORT YOUR OTHER INFORMATION: that reporting false informati e and recollection the information above is true and correct.
+I understand ion about the person I have alleged committed the improper conduct, may quences for me and for the other person.
+Signed by: Date: Updated June of 2023